elementor/elementor-developers-docs/src/cli/kit-export.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

 Exporting multiple individual templates is not an easy task.
-Elementor can export all the content, the templates, and site settings at once as a kit.
-A kit can be exported from the admin panel or from the command line using the `kit export` command.
+Elementor can export all of a site's content, templates, and site settings bundled as a kit.
+These kits can be exported from the admin panel or from the command line using the `kit export` command.

 ## Command